-I wasn't in the Ruby-on-Rails industry at that time, so I asked other people what was there.
+I wasn’t in the Ruby-on-Rails industry at that time, so I asked other people what was there.
 Surprisingly, the answer is : nothing.
 You just had to copy/paste JS or CSS inside the /public folder, thus the JS or CSS became immediately publicly available (hence the name).
-I guess you just had to reference the file from the relative path from the root URL and that was it.
+I guess you just had to reference the file from the relative path from the root URL and bam, you’re done.

 I miss that time (even if I wasn’t there).
 Everything was pretty straightforward.
 Standards and expectations were lower.
 Usability and performance too.
 Anyway what could be called the “not too bad” performance and “standard” usability is now a lot higher.
 And ability to build maintainable JS and CSS too.
 So unfortunately skipping the frontend tooling is no more an option.

 If you wanted uglification or minification you had to rely on your own tooling.
 Generally speaking, this is a pain point the Rails philosophy tries to avoid.
 If it’s not inside the Rails default, “there’s a gem for that”, as the saying goes.

 Sprockets appeared in 2011 along with Rails 3.1.

 It allows (allowed) you to manage SCSS, JS minification, referencing images, fonts, and other kinds of frontend assets tasks.
 The drawback is that it is not much used outside the Ruby-on-Rails space.
 The main advantage is that it perfectly embraces the copy/paste simplicity seen above.
 You just had to copy/paste a JS file, put it into the /vendor directory, and magic happened.
 You could reference the file with a simple